 Whether working in a team or on your own, choose a process you know about and practice creating your own diagram.
 Pick a process associated with your business or a business example you have experience with.
-Use the following templates to get started.
+Use the templates on the next page to get you started.

 Suppliers Inputs Process Outputs Customers

-Fnablers: -
+Enablers:

-Lindbierst
+Lilabicis.